 |Feature||The Princeton Review||Kaplan|

-|Course Access / Expiration||120 days||6 months|
+|Course Access / Expiration||120 Days||6 Months|

 |Flashcards||Online Access||Mobile Flashcards|

-|Course Formats||Self-Paced, Live Online, Affordable Private Tutoring||Self-Paced, Live Online, In-Person and Tutoring|
+|Course Formats||Self-Paced, Live Online, In Person and Private Tutoring||Self-Paced, Live Online, In Person and Private Tutoring, Expensive Plus Options|

 More To Consider